 It's as deep as a 60-story building and as wide as 20 football fields.
 Don't miss this popular meteorite impact site, located on I-40, 35 miles east of Flagstaff.

-Williams is a southern gateway to the Grand Canyon and a historic stop on Route 66.
+Historic downtown Williams with its vintage Route 66 businesses is one of the Grand Canyon area's best-kept secrets.
 A wildlife park, scenic train ride, a thrilling zipline adventure above Route 66, and a peaceful mountain retreat are waiting for you.

 Bearizona Drive-thru Wildlife Park